TechsCode-Team/UltraCustomizerWiki/4-Addons/01-Info.md

 <br>

 **`NOTE:` These addons are not created by TechsCode Team.
-If you have a problem with them, either uninstall them or reach out to the author (all of the authors are in our Discord).**
+If you have a problem with them, either uninstall them or reach out to the author (all of the authors are in our Discord - Except Nathan and MrVizzy).**